-LENGTH: 40 to 91 miles WHITEWATER: Class 2-3
+LENGTH: 40 to 91 miles

+whitewater: Class 2-3

 SEASON: late spring, summer

 GAUGE: Troy

 PERMIT: yes, at put-in, no limit

 CAMPING: yes

 OUTFITTERS: guided trips, raft and kayak rentals

 HIGHLIGHTS: multiday Class 2 trip, spring and summer run for families

+The Grande Ronde River flows with mostly easy rafting for nearly 100 miles to the Snake River.
+Basalt cliffs and ponderosa pines rise above the lower river downstream from the Highway 129 bridge in Washington.
 For an outing of three days to a week, with mild whitewater, surrounded by beauty that's more gracefully welcoming than harshly rugged, and running with adequate flows for most of summer, the Grande Ronde in northeastern Oregon is ideal.